 Additionally, it’s a good idea to find a provider that charges one fee, excluding storage, to provide all-inclusive order fulfillment services.
 It can be frustrating to keep up with each little fee a provider might charge, so look for one that offers a straightforward, easy fee structure.

-In today’s world where instant gratification reigns, customers want their products as soon as possible.
-If demand has grown so much that you’re struggling to keep up with shipments, outsourced fulfillment could be just what you need to scale your business operations and experience increased profitability.
+In today’s world, where instant gratification reigns, customers want their products as soon as possible.
+If demand has grown so much that you’re struggling to keep up with shipments, outsourced fulfillment could be just what you need to scale your business operations, and experience increased profitability.
 Reach out to Ship My Orders today for a custom quote and download our guide below to help you ask the right questions when you're shopping for your new fulfillment center partner.